egamboacruz/LA_Crime_R/README.md

-# LA_CrimeData
+# Car Theft In Los Angeles
-This project is an analytical analysis of all types of crime occurred in Los Angeles and its counties.
+## This project is an analytical analysis of car thefts in LA.

+### My community has seen a spike in car theft